MolSSI/cookiecutter-cms/README.md

 Static code analysis dramatically enhances the quality of your code by finding a large number of common mistakes that both novice and advanced programmers make.
 There are many static analysis codes on the market, but we have seen that LGTM is a delicate balance between verbosity and catching true errors.

-### Additional Python Settings in `setup.py`
+### Additional Python Settings in `setup.cfg`

 This Cookiecutter generates the package, but there are a several package-specific Python settings you can tune to your package's installation needs.
-These are settings in the `setup.py` file which contains instructions for Python on how to install your package.
+These are settings in the `setup.cfg` file, which contains instructions for Python on how to install your package.
 Each of the options in the file are commented with what it does and when it should be used.

 ### Versioneer
 Versioneer automatically provides a version string based on the `git` tag and commit hash which is exposed through a `project.__version__` attribute in your `project/__init__.py`.
-For example, if you mint a tag (a release) for a project through `git tag -a v0.1 -m "Release v0.1."` (push to GitHub through `git push origin v0.1`), this tag will then relect in your project: `project.__version__ == v0.1`.
-Otherwise a per-commit version is available which looks like `v0.3.0+81.g332bfc1`.
+For example, if you mint a tag (a release) for a project through `git tag -a 0.1 -m "Release 0.1."` (push to GitHub through `git push origin 0.1`), this tag will then reflect in your project: `project.__version__ == 0.1`.
+Otherwise a per-commit version is available which looks like `0.3.0+81.g332bfc1`.
 This string shows the current git (the "g") hash `332bfc1` is 81 commits beyond the version 0.3 tag.